Contents

 If you have to pay for a quote, ask if the quote’s price can be credited toward your bill if you choose that contractor.
 Ask the contractor to outline what the job includes (time, labor, materials, etc.) in the quote.

-Estimate conservatively and save on flair
+Estimate conservatively

 Let your quote from your contractor be your guide when you decide how much money you’ll need to borrow – and add tax.
 Renovations almost always go over budget.
 Add a little more to the loan’s dollar amount (aka wiggle room) to account for the things that will inevitably cost more or go wrong.